Larskan/OpenIdClientAuth/README.md

 Reads auth code and state from URL and verifies that the state is valid and retrieves the matching codeVerifier from cache

-Sends request to Keycloak to exchange the code for tokens and verifies the id_token using Keycloaks public key
+Sends request to Keycloak to exchange the code for tokens and verifies the id_token using Keycloaks public key - Here the Token is decoded and verified, if successful, it stores user info as a cookie.

 Fetches user info from Keycloak using the access_token and stores user info in a secure cooke(user) for later.

-Token is decoded and verified, if successful, it stores user info as a cookie.

 Redirects the user to /finish to prove that login worked with Auth